-Of the 32 ecosystem types represented in Cape Point to Cape Agulhas, two thirds (n=23) are threatened, including one Critically Endangered and eight Endangered and 14 Vulnerable types (Sink et al., 2019).
+Of the 32 ecosystem types represented in Seas of Good Hope, two thirds (n=23) are threatened, including one Critically Endangered and eight Endangered and 14 Vulnerable types (Sink et al., 2019).
 By implication, these support biological communities that are also threatened.
 The EBSA forms part of the spawning grounds for many commercially important fish species (e.g., Watermeyer et al., 2016).
-Consequently, it provides key foraging habitat for numerous top predators, including sharks, whales, seals and seabirds (e.g., Crawford et al., 2008; Pichegru et al., 2010; Best et al. 2013, Kock et al., 2018), many of which species are also threatened.
+Consequently, it provides key foraging habitat for numerous top predators, including sharks, whales, seals and seabirds (e.g., Crawford et al., 2008; Pichegru et al., 2010; Best et al., 2013, Kock et al., 2018), many of which species are also threatened.
 It also contains important breeding and resting sites for top predators in bays, on the islands and the mainland.
 For example, it contains island-based (Seal Island, Dyer Island, Geyser Rock) and the only mainland-based (Boulders Beach, Stony Point) colonies of breeding Endangered African penguins (Underhill et al., 2006), and Seal Island, Geyser Rock and Quoin Rock support breeding colonies of Cape fur seals (Kirkman et al., 2013).
 The EBSA may also include areas where southern right whales give birth to and nurse their calves, and possibly mate (Best 2000).

-Secondary attributes of Cape Point to Cape Agulhas support all other EBSA criteria except for Naturalness.
+Secondary attributes of Seas of Good Hope support all other EBSA criteria except for Naturalness.
 The EBSA includes relatively rare surf diatom accumulations that are present at a few sites along the South African south coast, and only several other places, globally (Campbell & Bate., 1988, Campbell 1996).
 These surf diatom accumulations fuel sandy beach food webs with particularly high productivity.
 The kelp beds in the adjacent habitat also provide beach-cast kelp wrack, which also creates particularly productive sandy shore systems (e.g., Dugan et al., 2003; Rodil et al., 2018).
-Cape Point represents a biogeographic break between the warm and cold temperate coastal systems (Sink et al., 2012), and thus diversity at this site is comparatively higher than adjacent sites because it includes representatives from both bioregions.
+Cape Point is a biogeographic break between the warm and cold temperate coastal systems (Sink et al., 2012, 2019), and thus diversity at this site is comparatively higher than adjacent sites because it includes representatives from both bioregions.
 And finally, the reef and hard ground habitats all support fragile species, that are slow growing and sensitive to disturbance.